(Is This the Way to) Amarillo: Other cover versions

 Dutch singer Albert West covered the song in 1988.
 After the successful re-release of the song in the UK, Tony Christie re-recorded it with the Hermes House Band; this version charted in Germany in 2005.
 There is also a version by the Les Humphries Singers and a version in German by Roberto Blanco.
 There is also a 1971 version on the MGM label (K 14360) by a band called English House, produced by Terry Slater.
 The A-side was "Music Is the Voice of Love" composed by Terry Slater and Phil Everly.
 The song has also been covered in Czech as "Kvítek mandragory" by Helena Vondráčková and as "Napis Na Dverich" by Jiri Hromadka.
-The Finnish version, "Amarillo", with lyrics by Pertti Reponen, was first recorded by Johnny Liebkind in 1972, then by Kari Tapio in 1979 and most recently by Danny (Ilkka Lipsanen) in 1987; the latter made the song a staple of Finnish pop music.
-In 1997, Lithuanian singer Stasys Povilaitis wrote and recorded a Lithuanian cover of the song, titled "Laimės vainikas".
-Other artists and bands to have recorded the song include Daniel O'Donnell, Die Campbells, the Hermes House Band, Bernie Diamond, Alan Ladd, and James Last.

 Parody versions

 In 2003, Gala Bingo ran a series of adverts with a jingle based on the tune of "Is This The Way to Amarillo?".

 In April 2020, British comedian Paddy McGuinness tweeted a video of him singing a parody version referring to Dominic Cummings, special political adviser to British Prime Minister Boris Johnson, breaking the rules of the UK's COVID-19 pandemic lockdown rules when he travelled from his home in London to his father's home in Durham, later taking a day trip to Barnard Castle.
 The lyrics of the song were changed to "Is this the way to Barnard Castle?
 Where sweet Mary waits for me."